Azure/Mission-Critical-Online/src/infra/monitoring/grafana/README.md

 When editing on Windows, ensure that for the dashboard queries as well as the .ts and .tsx files, line endings are set to **LF** to ensure a smooth docker build process.

 # Grafana Health Model Panel

 The AlwaysOn health model has been implemented in Azure Log Analytics using KQL queries.
 This is a custom Grafana visualization panel, which can be used to visualize that health model.
-It's main purpose is to visualize, in an intuitive way:
+Its main purpose is to visualize, in an intuitive way:

 - The health state of each component
 - The hierarchical dependencies between components.